 - Back-rolling is helpful after spraying, actually dunking roller into paint, and not dry rolling.
 This lays more paint on surface, giving a very small textured look called stipple.
 This allows touch-ups to be done much easier, down the road.
 On flat and smooth drywall, a 1/2" roller skin should be used acquiring that stipple look.

-Keeping the Sheen Constant Painting New Drywall
+Keeping the Paint Sheen Constant while Painting New Drywall

-A. Check drywall joints:
+Check drywall joints

 - To be floated or smoothed, and edges sanded, not having dimples, cracks, or ridges.